fanglin0/chaser-board-kicad/README.md

 ## Challenges I faced

-Figuring out a new engine
+Figuring out a new engine was quite hard, and I had to google to learn how to navigate the layout, tools, and find the correct parts for the board when the tutorial didn't hold my hand.